Learn more about our Book with Confidence and Travel Updates.

 Explore Cologne on a walking tour and taste some distinctive Kölsch beer

 This morning, enjoy a guided walking tour of Cologne, getting a chance to learn about this city’s rich history.
-You'll also enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
+The city of Cologne has been a pilgrimage site for centuries, especially for Catholics for whom the eponymous cathedral held the largest reliquary in the Western World, which is said to hold the remains of the Three Kings of the bible.
+For many who visited, the cathedral was the most impressive structure they'd ever seen — in fact, at one time it was the tallest building in the world.
+At a traditional local restaurant, you'll enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
 After the tour, you'll also have free time to explore on your own.
-Cultural Connection: Some evening entertainment onboard the ship offers the perfect coda to your day.
+Some evening entertainment on board the ship offers the perfect coda to your day.

 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery

-Spend the morning taking in the scenery in Cochem.
+Spend the morning taking in the scenery as you sail to Cochem, arriving after lunch.
 Later, enjoy a guided visit to fairy-tale Reichsburg Castle, perched atop a steep hill in the quaint town of Cochem on the Moselle River.
 Meet the “count” in the castle and enjoy a glass of the fine Riesling produced in the area.
-Enjoy scenic cruising with commentary in the afternoon.
 This evening, Movie Night features Patton, which will be of particular interest if you've selected to join the optional tour of Luxembourg tomorrow, which includes the American Cemetery where the famous general is buried.

 Discover Schweich on your own, or opt to visit Luxembourg